salihmarangoz/UbuntuTweaks/README.md

 ### 1.4.
 Mount /tmp as tmpfs (and Move Browser Cache)

 Mounting `/tmp` folder into RAM, will reduce disk access while increasing lifespan of the device.
+Use this if you have extra ~1GB in your RAM.

 - Modify the file which includes